openharmony/docs/en/application-dev/reference/apis/js-apis-data-rdb.md

 querySql(sql: string, bindArgs?: Array&lt;ValueType&gt;):Promise&lt;ResultSet&gt;

 Queries data in the RDB store using the specified SQL statement.
-This method uses a promise to return the result.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core